Damdiel/rentorbuy/README.md

 # Rent vs Buy Calculator

-A comprehensive financial calculator that helps you decide whether renting or buying a home makes more sense for your situation.
-Built with React and designed with an editorial-style interface.
+A comprehensive financial calculator that helps you decide whether renting or buying a home makes more sense for a wide variety of scenarios.

 ## Features